kumarshreshtha/Smith-Chart-Circuit-Analyser/README.md

 ![Start-up Screen](/splash.png)

 * The software can be used to define input/output matching topologies for designing amplifiers.
-* It can also be used for ABCD parameters analysis to obtain total ABCD parameters of a given topo-logy.This enables the user to obtain input/output impedance levels for a given topology which helpsthe user in matching circuits.
+* It can also be used for ABCD parameters analysis to obtain total ABCD parameters of a given topology.This enables the user to obtain input/output impedance levels for a given topology which helpsthe user in matching circuits.

 **Dependencies:** Qt framework, C++.